PixelgenTechnologies/pixelatorR/README.md

 ## Notes

 pixelatorR is designed to work with objects types from the [SeuratObject](https://github.com/satijalab/seurat-object) R package.
-For the best user experience, we recommend installing [Seurat v5](https://satijalab.org/seurat/).
+For many analytical tasks you will need to have [Seurat v5](https://satijalab.org/seurat/) installed.

 ## Contact